 TIP: when calculating profitability, group thematically connected dishes or categories

 Why?
-Well, as you can see, sometimes ¢10 to ¢20 is all it takes to flag a dish as unprofitable.
-So to get the most accurate picture of how your menus perform, compare apples to apples.
-This means separately analysing your breakfast, lunch, and dinner menu categories.
+As you can see, sometimes ¢10 to ¢20 is all it takes to flag a dish as unprofitable.
+To get the most accurate picture of how your restaurant menus perform, compare apples to apples.
+This means separately analysing your breakfast, lunch, and dinner menu price categories.

 Analyse with a clear goal in mind.
 That way, you don’t accidentally delete things that are on the menu for another reason – such as increasing the average ticket amount – just because the maths tell you to.

-An excellent example is appetisers — most have a borderline contribution margin when compared to mains and entrées but cost zero in labour and contribute to revenue growth.
+An excellent example is appetisers—most have a borderline contribution margin compared to mains and entrées but cost zero in labour and contribute to revenue growth.
 That’s why you analyse them separately.

 Once you’re done with this basic menu analysis, you can plot your items on the matrix: